Late Registration Guidelines

 - Payments are not accepted in the Cashier’s Office at Harris Hall.
 Please pay online via the MyPack portal.
 Payment can be made with a no-fee draft from your checking or savings account.
 You may also use your Visa, Master Card, Discover, American Express or Diners Club, however, there is a 2.75% fee for all credit and debit/check card transactions.

 - If you mail a payment, include the student’s 9-digit ID number on the front of check.
-Mail your check to our payment processor:
+Mail your check to:

 Allow enough time for mailing and processing the payment.
 Payments must be received by the due date.